vuejs/pinia/README.md

 Note: **This is necessary in middlewares and other asynchronous methods**.

 It may look like things are working even if you don't pass `pinia` to `useStore` **but multiple concurrent requests to the server could end up sharing state between different users**.
+Fortunately you have access to `pinia` in the Nuxt Context.

 #### Raw Vue SSR